metasfresh/metasfresh-documentation/_installation_collection/EN/How_do_I_update_metasfresh_using_Docker.md

 1. Create a backup of the current Docker workspace.
 1. Delete the host's images of **app**, **webui** and **webapi**.
 1. Get the new Docker files from GitHub.
-1. Change the hostname in the `docker-compose.yml` file.
+1. Adjust the hostname in the `docker-compose.yml` file.
 1. Rebuild the images.
 1. Start Docker containers.